zongyi-li/zongyi-li.github.io/_posts/2020-10-28-fourier-pde.markdown

 neural operators consist of linear operators and non-linear activation operators.

 Let $$v$$ be the input vector, $$u$$ be the output vector.
-A standard deep neural network can be written inn the form:
+A standard deep neural network can be written in the form:

 $$ u = \left(W_l \circ \sigma_l \circ \cdots \circ \sigma_1 \circ W_0 \right) v $$